-This event is hosted by the BACP Coaching division and will explore some key insights emerging from their qualitative research into ‘Developing a working definition of therapeutic coaching’.
+This event is hosted by the BACP Coaching division explores some key insights emerging from their qualitative research, completed in collaboration with University of Chester, into ‘Developing a working definition of therapeutic coaching’.

 Programme